brandur/sorg/content/markdown/john-muir-trail/main.md

 <hr>

-## Day 3, exogenic (#day-3)
+## Day 3, exogenic moisture (#day-3)

 Day 3 is really day 1, where the trip gets real and we start hiking long distances.
 We say goodbye to Umur, the car, and heavy luxuries like our cast iron pan, camp chairs, and dignity, and get hiking.

 For the first time, we realize just how heavy our packs are, how hot California is, and how far we still have to go.
 I take a sunburn on the lips that'll last all week and into the next.
-(Note to self: bring a hat next time.)
+(Note to self: buy hat.)

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bear-ridge-1" "https://www.dropbox.com/scl/fi/n4eo5z5at88eyxb3lagkk/2W4A3854.JPG?rlkey=x03jc6srb5y0i4jdpf74g3xv9&dl=1" 1200}}" loading="lazy"></figure>